Code-Institute-Submissions/mythic_gm/TESTING.md

 Media queries mainly deal with making the text smaller and making the viewport height larger for mobile.

+The app was tested using chrome dev tools and also on responsive test tool to make sure there were no responsiveness issues across different devices.

 ### How to use section
 This is fully responsive - the only difference is that the iframes will change size at 870 px to 80% of the modal window.

+The width and height of the modal will also change to between 85-90% on mobile devices to give the text more breathing room.

 ### Oracle tab